All You Need to Know About Machu Picchu Tours

 The Altitude:

 Take it easy when you arrive in Cusco and drink plenty of water.
 Do not take the altitude lightly this can make you feel sick and you do not want to spoil your Machu Picchu Tour.
-For the first few days in Cusco, do nothing more than stroll around until you feel your breathing is normal and you are used to the thinner air.
-After a couple of days do some visits around the local archaeological sites or maybe a Sacred Valley Tour for example, which is at a lower elevation.
+For the first few days in Cusco, do nothing more than stroll around.
+Once you feel your breathing is normal and you are getting used to the thinner air.
+After a couple of days do some visits around the local archaeological sites.
+Or maybe a Sacred Valley Tour which is at a lower elevation.

 Alcohol: